 Learn using SPI in Arduino.
 SPI (Serial Peripheral Interface), establishes communication between multiple peripheral devices or microcontrollers.
 The SPI interface bus exchanges data between microcontrollers and small peripherals such as shift registers, sensors, and SD cards.
 It uses the different clock and data lines along with a select line to choose to communicate with which device.

-Generally, there are three different data lines, MISO (Master In, Slave Out) and MOSI (Master Out, Slave In).
-For device selection, we use SCK for Clock Line and fourth one SS (Slave Select).
+Generally, there are three lines common to all the devices, MISO (Master In, Slave Out) and MOSI (Master Out, Slave In).
+For device selection, we use SCK Clock Line and fourth one SS (Slave Select).
 SS pin will switch devices when connecting multiple devices.
 Now let’s see how SPI Communication in Arduino works.

 Different library Functions of SPI in Arduino